hhandika/nahpu/website/docs/index.md

 ---
 sidebar_position: 1
+title: Introduction
 ---

-# Welcome to NAHPU

 **_Rethinking Biodiversity Inventory in the Digital Age_**

 NAHPU is a cross-platform field cataloging app for managing biological specimens.
-It is designed to be used by students and staffs of natural history collection and other institutions that collect and manage biological specimens.
+The app streamlines data processing and management from fieldwork to museum curation.
 NAHPU is a free and open source project, and is currently available in [beta](./installation).
 Current version supports mammal and bird specimens.
 We are working on adding support herpetofauna and fishes.

 ## Why NAHPU?